Nathan Griffith - President

-I was first introduced to the Eastern Iowa Arts Academy when my youngest son began participating in the rock band program at Harding Middle School.
-The more I learned this organization and have seen its growth over the past 5 years, the more I love it!
+I was first introduced to the EIAA when my youngest son began participating in the rock band program

 Growing up in Cedar Rapids, Alexandra has always had a great deal of respect for her community.
 After graduating from the University of Iowa with a B.A. in Psychology, Alexandra accepted an offer to work for a startup social media platform in Southern California.
 After a few years of stretching her entrepreneurial wings, the honor of family tradition pulled Alexandra back to Iowa to work with her father managing her family farming operation.
 The time spent with “Big John” to learn about the five generations of Iowa landowners in her ancestry, has been irreplaceable.
 Farm management will continue to be a part of Alexandra’s life moving forward.